 In any case, with the emails you have, the most important details are the following:

 - Segment the different prospective clients: Not all prospects are created equal.
-Some are very interested in your offer; others are there a bit by chance.
-Some people need time to make a decision; others are already convinced to do so.
+Some are very interested in your offer; Some people need time to make a decision.

-- Continue to deliver the right content to the right reader: Our marketing friends talk about lead nurturing: nurturing the prospect in a smart (not oppressive) and relevant (right content, to the right person, at the right time) way.
-This step can be automated with specific email sequences.
+- Continue to deliver the right content to the right reader: This step can be automated with specific email sequences.